 Craig Uhlir has been learning/playing at iO since 1996.
-He was on teams with names like “Varmit” and “Spank” until becoming an early member of the house teams “Deep Schwa” and “Valhalla”, and later with “Prime” and the legendary two-person show, “Middle Age Comeback”.
-Hes also has hosted iO’s “Jam” on at least three separate stints starting all the way back in ‘97.
+He was on teams with names like “Varmit” and “Spank” until becoming an early member of the house teams “Deep Schwa”, “Valhalla”, “Prime”, and the legendary two-person show, “Middle Age Comeback”.
+He also hosted iO’s “Jam” at different times going back to ‘97.
 (Jam!)
-Craig has played with ComedySportz Chicago, toured with the Second City (culminating with a tour of Kuwait and Iraq for the USO), and he has spent time in Las Vegas performing and teaching for The Second City at the Flamingo.
+Craig has played with ComedySportz Chicago, toured with the Second City (culminating with a tour of Kuwait and Iraq for the USO), andspent time in Las Vegas performing and teaching for The Second City at the Flamingo.

 He can currently be seen at iO performing with his Harold team, “Deep Schwa”.